Right off the bat, you should know that there’s no natural deodorant and antiperspirant on the market that is 100% natural.

 I started Duradry because I suffer from hyperhidrosis, and I was fed up with topical solutions that didn’t work.
-I wanted a solution that was affordable, easy to get hold of, didn’t require a visit to the dermatologist, and most importantly: safe.
+I needed a solution that was affordable, easy to get hold of, didn’t require a visit to the dermatologist, and, most importantly, safe.

-Below, we look at our core product line, the ingredients we use in them, and how we’re leading the call to be as natural as possible when making safe and effective antiperspirants.
+Below, we look at our core product line, the ingredients we use in them, and how we’re leading the call to be the best natural antiperspirant that's safe and effective.

-Every Duradry product is vegan.
+All of our Duradry products are vegan.
 And none of our ingredients are tested on animals, either.
 We don’t use any artificial colorings, and we only source the highest-quality ingredients.

 Duradry PM (70% Natural)

 Duradry PM is our unscented Aluminum Chloride antiperspirant.
-You only need to use it 2-3 times a week, and you apply it right before bedtime so the Aluminum Chloride can more effectively work on your sweat glands while you’re inactive.
+You only need to use it 2 to 3 times a week, and you apply it right before bedtime so the aluminum chloride can more effectively work on your sweat glands while you’re inactive.